Abed42/project-q/README.md

 Hello there!

 This is a mssg from the dev os this project

+Hello from the users this time!